 © European Monitoring Centre for Drugs and Drug Addiction, [original publication year]

-Translation into XX made by XX [name of the language, then the company or person who made the translation] and verified by XX [name of the organisation in the country who checked the translation for accuracy].
+Translation into XX made by XX [name of the language, then the company or person who made the translation].

 If the translation involves an adaptation of an EMCDDA publication, this should also be clearly indicated

 - The EMCDDA logo in the language of the translation, if available, should be placed alongside the publication details stated above.
 If the logo is not available in the language concerned, the English logo should be used.
 Information about the EMCDDA’s corporate identity and access to logos can be found on the page ‘EMCDDA logo and corporate identity toolkit’.